Romy Shiller

 - I get that a lot.

 Ripley is cloned: “As for Ripley, she is no longer the do-good-motherhood heroine of Alien-films past.
-With her genetic make-up a scrambling of human and alien genes, she possesses great strength, acidic blood, and a sense of connection to the aliens.
-Yet at the same time, she is instinctively repulsed by the aliens and unsure of her purpose.
+With her genetic makeup a scrambling of human and alien genes, she possesses great strength, acidic blood, and a sense of connection to the aliens.
+Yet, at the same time, the aliens instinctively repulse her and unsure of her purpose.
 Yes, the new Ripley may be physically superior, but she is also emotionally vulnerable.”
 (Alien Resurrection Movie Review)

 - Who are you?